unytics/bigfunctions/README.md

 BigFunctions is both:

 > 1. **Some Open-Source BigQuery functions giving SQL-superpowers, callable without install from any GCP project**
-> 2. **A framework to define, test, deploy, document and monitor your BigQuery functions in addition to the BigFunctions available in this repo**.
+> 2. **A framework to define, test, deploy, document and monitor your own BigQuery functions** (in addition to the ones available in this repo).
 BigFunctions Framework Features:
->     1. 💚 **A standard to define BigQuery routines be it sql/js/remote UDF or procedures**
+>     1. 💚 **A standard to define BigQuery routines as yaml files be it sql/js/remote UDF or procedures**
 >     2. 💚 **`bigfun`: a CLI (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project**